-- A practical expedient to require contractual changes, or changes to cash flows that are directly required by the reform, to be treated as changes to a floating interest rate, equivalent to a movement in a market rate of interest - Permit changes required by IBOR reform to be made to hedge designations and hedge documentation without the hedging relationship being discontinued - Provide temporary relief to entities from having to meet the separately identifiable requirement when PC acker indicement is designated as a hedge of a risk component
+- A practical expedient to require contractual changes, or changes to cash flows that are directly required by the reform, to be treated as changes to a floating interest rate, equivalent to a movement in a market rate of interest - Permit changes required by IBOR reform to be made to hedge designations and hedge documentation without the hedging relationship being discontinued - Provide temporary relief to entities from having to meet the separately identifiable requirement when an RFR instrument is designated as a hedge of a risk component

-(c) New standards, amendments and interpretations issued but not yet effective
+- 3. Significant accounting policies (cont'd) - (c) New standards, amendments and interpretations issued but not yet effective

 Standards and Interpretations Key requirements Effective date Classification of Liabilities as Current or Non-current - Amendments to IAS 1 The narrow-scope amendments to IAS 1 Presentation of Financial Statements clarify that liabilities are classified as either current or non-current, depending on the rights that exist at the end of the reporting period.
-Classification is unaffected by the expectations of the entity or events after the reporting date (example: the receipt of a waiver or a breach of covenant).
+Classification is unaffected by the expectations of the entity or events after the reporting date (example: the receipt of a walver or a breach of covenant).
 The amendments also clarify what IAS 1 means when it refers to the 'settlement' of a liability.
-The amendments could affect the classification of liabilities, particularly for entities that previously considered management's intentions to determine classification and for some liabilities that can be converted into equity.
+The amendments could affect the classification of Ilabilities, particularly for entitles that previously considered management's intentions to determine classification and for some liabilities that can be converted into equity.
 They must be applied retrospectively in accordance with the normal requirements in IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors.
 In May 2020, the IASB issued an Exposure Draft proposing to defer the effective date of the amendments to 1 January 2023.
-01 January 2023 Reference to the Conceptual Framework - Amendments to IFRS 3 Minor amendments were made to IFRS 3 Business Combinations to update the references to the Conceptual Framework for Financial Reporting and add an exception for the recognition of liabilities and contingent liabilities within the scope of IAS 37 Provisions, Contingent Liabilities and Contingent Assets and Interpretation 21 Levies.
+01 January 2023 Reference to the Conceptual Framework Amendments to IFRS 3 Minor amendments were made to IFRS 3 Business Combinations to update the references to the Conceptual Framework for Financial Reporting and add an exception for the recognition of liabilities and contingent liabilities within the scope of IAS 37 Provisions, Contingent Liabilities and Contingent Assets and Interpretation 21 Levies.
 The amendments also confirm that contingent assets should not be recognised at the acquisition date.
 01 January 2022 Onerous Contracts - Cost of Fulfilling a Contract Amendments to IAS 37 The amendment to IAS 37 clarifies that the direct costs of fulfilling a contract include both the incremental costs of fulfilling the contract and an allocation of other costs directly related to fulfilling contracts.
-Before recognising a separate provision for an onerous contract, the entity recognises any impairment loss that has .occurred on assets used in fulfilling the contract.
-01 January 2022 Annual Improvements to IFRS Standards 2018-2020 The following improvements were finalised in May 2020: IFRS 9 Financial Instruments - clarifies which fees should be included in the 10% test for derecognition of financial liabilities.
+Before recognising a separate provision for an onerous contract, the entity recognises any impairment loss that has occurred on assets used in fulfilling the contract.
+01 January 2022 Annual improvements to IFRS Standards 2018-2020 The following improvements were finalised in May 2020: IFRS 9 Financial Instruments - clarifies which fees should be included in the 10% test for derecognition of financial liabilities.
 01 January 2022 Definition of Accounting Estimates - Amendments to IAS 8 The amendment to IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors clarifies how companies should distinguish changes in accounting policies from changes in accounting estimates.
 The distinction is important, because changes in accounting estimates are applied prospectively to future transactions and other future events, but changes in accounting policies are generally applied retrospectively to past transactions and other past events as well as the current period.
-01 January 2023 Disclosure of Accounting Policies - Amendments to IAS 1 and IFRS Practice Statement 2 The IASB amended IAS 1 to require entities to disclose their material rather than their significant accounting policies.
-The amendments define what is 'material accounting policy information' and explain how to identify when accounting policy information is material.
-They further clarify that immaterial accounting policy information does not need to be disclosed.
-If it is disclosed, it should not obscure material accounting information.
-To support this amendment, the IASB also amended IFRS Practice Statement 2 Making Materiality Judgements to provide guidance on how to apply the concept of materiality to accounting policy disclosures.
-01 January 2023
+01 January 2023 Disclosure of Accounting Policies - Amendments to IAS 1 and IFRS Practice Statement 2 01 January 2023